European Union

 Once an ATMP has been approved, it is still subject to regulatory activities.
 For instance, a risk management system may be required to ensure the safety and effectiveness of the ATMP.
 Applicants also are required to report adverse events and reactions.
 ATMPs also must be traceable from the donor to the patient and vice versa.
 The regulation also lays down the provisions for the Committee for Advanced Therapies (CAT), a multidisciplinary group at the EMA responsible for assessing the quality, safety and efficacy of ATMPs.
 Additionally, the CAT's duties include preparing a draft opinion of a marketing authorization — granting, variation, suspension or revocation — on each ATMP application submitted to the EMA via the Centralized Procedure.
 The CAT also may draw up a scientific opinion on matters related to ATMPs if requested by the appropriate authority.

-The manipulations that are considered substantial, and would qualify a product to be regulated as an ATMP, are listed in Annex I; these manipulations include cutting; grinding; shaping; centrifugation; soaking in antibiotic or antimicrobial solutions; sterilization; irradiation; cell separation, concentration or purification; filtering; lyophilization; freezing; cryopreservation; and vitrification.
+The manipulations listed in Annex I are generally not considered substantial manipulations.
+These manipulations include cutting; grinding; shaping; centrifugation; soaking in antibiotic or antimicrobial solutions; sterilization; irradiation; cell separation, concentration or purification; filtering; lyophilization; freezing; cryopreservation; and vitrification.
 The specific requirements for the summary of product characteristics, which is the document describing the properties of the product that is made available to the public once it has been approved, is provided in Annex II.
 The requirements for the outer packaging labeling and the package leaflet are described in Annexes III and IV, respectively.